 So, onto my top tips on how to increase your calcium intake for those avoiding dairy or who follow a vegan diet.

 This is not a definitive list and I am not a nutritionist or dietician.

 If you have real concerns about yours or your children’s calcium intake then consult a professional.

-How to get more calcium in your diet
+How to get more calcium in your diet without dairy

 1) Serve broccoli or green vegetables (but not spinach because the calcium is not easily absorbed) with your meals.

 2) Add sesame seeds to bread, stir frys, biscuits, home-made chicken nuggets etc.